19 Best Things to Do in Fairbanks, Alaska: What to See, Where to Stay and Where to Eat

 This post may contain affiliate links which means I will get a commission if you make a purchase at no additional cost to you.
 As an Amazon Associate I earn from qualifying purchases.
 Please read my disclosure for details.

-If you’re looking for the ultimate adventure in the Last Frontier, look no further than Fairbanks, Alaska!
-With its awe-inspiring natural landscapes and abundance of exciting activities, this fascinating city is guaranteed to leave you completely enthralled.
+If you’re looking for the ultimate outdoor adventure in the Last Frontier, look no further than Fairbanks, Alaska!

 Everything you need to know about the best things to do in Fairbanks, Alaska from visiting Pioneer Park, the best time to see the Midnight Sun, the Northern Lights (aurora borealis), the Museum of the North, Santa Claus House, Running Reindeer Ranch and the best places to stay from Wedgewood Resort to Pike's Landing hotel.